-- An orientation of the general operation of your Grady-White. - A warranty card to be completed and signed by the dealer and the customer.
-This warranty card is to be sent to Grady-White Boats to validate the warranty. - An explanation of safety issues regarding the use of containment systems and components. - A complete Owner's Packet containing literature and information regarding your Grady-White and its separate warranted products' operation, installation, and maintenance instructions. - A review of all warranties pointing out the importance of mailing warranty and registration to various manufacturers within the required time limits. - Guidance on acquiring local and out of area service during and out of warranty periods.
+- An orientation of the general operation of your Grady-White. - Submitting the required warranty information to Grady-White Boats to validate the warranty. - An explanation of safety issues regarding the use of containment systems and components. - A complete Owner's Packet containing literature and information regarding your Grady-White and its separate warranted products' operation, installation, and maintenance instructions. - A review of all warranties for engines and accessories that are separate from or in addition to the Grady-White warranty. - Guidance on acquiring local and out of area service during and out of warranty periods.